ordinary-slim/circles-colliding/README.md

 ![](24FPS_example.gif)

 ### Improvements
-The main aspect that can be improved on is the collision check: right now, they are done without taking into account much information.
+1. The main aspect that can be improved on is the collision check: right now, they are done without taking into account much information.
 The common approach is to set a grid with a grid size sufficiently big, and only test for neighbouring grid cells.
+2. Add ellipses as shape.
+3. Add rotational DOF